Fierce Angel: Releases

 Similar to Doyle's releases when with Hed Kandi, the CD compilations are mostly divided into genres with some crossover.
 All releases contain 3 discs except Fierce Disco V and VI, which contain 2 discs, and A Little Fierce, which contains 1 disc.
 Digital Angel 2006, Es Vive and A Little Fierce are mixed, while the other releases are unmixed.

-Tokyo Disco/Fierce Disco

-House, electronic and disco tracks.
-The first release inherited the Tokyo title from the defunct Tokyo Project as a way to "connect the dots" between the two companies.